ASUCD Senate discusses then tables resolution to affirm protections for undocumented students at Feb. 13 meeting - The Aggie

 SR#7 also called on Davis City Mayor Bapu Vaitla and California Governor Gavin Newsom to reaffirm sanctuary status for the city and state, respectively.
 Davis was originally declared a City of Sanctuary in 1986; California became a sanctuary state in 2017.

-The resolution was authored by Sandy Saens, a legislative director for the ASUCD, and lists Senate Pro Tempore Dhilena Wickramasinghe as a co-author.
+The resolution was authored by Chely Saens, a legislative director for the ASUCD, and lists Senate Pro Tempore Dhilena Wickramasinghe as a co-author.

 “This is not necessarily a call to action,” External Affairs Commission (EAC) Chair Henry Rosenbach said of the non-binding resolution.
 “It’s more of an embrace and a certainty that things are going to be all right even in times of uncertainty.”